The digital trade revolution

 Blockchain infrastructure for trade

-Voltron, on R3's Corda blockchain network, is set to be the market standard platform for trade infrastructure, enabling corporate customers to connect with their banks and trading partners via a single channel, for both issuance of LCs and presentation/exchange of documents across an open network.
-In addition, trade documents produced on external networks by the supply chain partners of the corporate can be digitally sent, verified and processed in Voltron.
+Contour, on R3's Corda blockchain network, is set to be the market standard platform for trade infrastructure, enabling corporate customers to connect with their banks and trading partners via a single channel, for both issuance of LCs and presentation/exchange of documents across an open network.
+In addition, trade documents produced on external networks by the supply chain partners of the corporate can be digitally sent, verified and processed in Contour.

 Blockchain infrastructure also offers the prospect of transforming the traditionally paper-intensive world of bank guarantees.
 Last year, Standard Chartered announced a collaboration with Siemens Financial Services, and TradeIX, to carry out a client pilot to create an end-to-end blockchain-based smart guarantees proposition in trade finance, fully digitising the entire process, from initiation of the bank guarantee to claim handling.